Wilms tumor

 Causes

 A missing iris of the eye (aniridia) is a birth defect that is sometimes associated with WT.
-Other birth defects linked to this type of kidney cancer include certain urinary tract problems and swelling of one side of the body, a condition called hemihypertrophy.
+Other birth defects linked to this type of kidney cancer include certain urinary tract problems and enlargement of one side of the body, a condition called hemihypertrophy.

 It is more common among some siblings and twins, which suggests a possible genetic cause.